 If you’re considering getting a chair lift for yourself or a loved one, it’s important to take your time considering features, costs, and manufacturers—which is why we’ve outlined the best stair-assist chairs and what you should keep in mind while shopping for one.

 What to Consider When Purchasing a Stair-Assist Chair

 Because every person, home, and lifestyle is unique, it’s important to keep your personal considerations in mind when purchasing a stair-assist chair.
 Here are some things we considered while looking at the top stair-assist chairs.

 Many stair-assist chairs fit any type of stairway, but curved stairwells may require custom chairs.
 Some manufacturers ask you to measure your stairway before purchasing a stair-assist chair, while others will send an employee to measure your stairwell.

 Make sure the stair-assist chair you purchase meets the highest safety standards and has safety hitches that ensure it won’t move until it’s securely locked.
 Your stair-assist chair should include brakes, safety belts, and sensors that stop the chair if an object is in the way.

 For some people, stepping off a stair-assist chair onto the top step may be difficult.
 To help with this, look for a chair that swivels to an appropriate angle.
-Some chairs can swing to ninety degrees, while others offer a wider range of movement.
+Some chair lifts can swing to ninety degrees, while others offer a wider range of movement.
 To add usability for all users, make sure your chair also has a soft start and stop and easy-to-use controls.

 Your stair-assist chair should have a comfortable backrest and large footrest.
 You can also find specialized models for users with specific ailments—which may come with ergonomically designed seats or adjustable seats and footrests.